rm511130/Physna_Training/README.md

 ---
 ## 1. What is Physna and what is it not?<a name="what-is-physna"></a>
-- Physna Enterprise is a cloud-based tool that employs patented 3D geometry based algorithms and AI/ML neural networks to search, match and compare 3D models.
+- Physna Enterprise is a cloud-based tool that employs patented 3D geometry-based algorithms and AI/ML neural networks to search, match and compare 3D models.
 - Physna is not a CAD, PDM or PLM tool.
 It works alongside these tools.
 - Physna is an API-driven PaaS (Platform as a Service).
 It exposes its functionality as [APIs](https://physna.github.io/public-api-guide/) that can be used to integrate Physna's functionality and enhance existing applications that support your company's business processes.